devbyarvind/python-daywise-practice/README.md

 ## 📅 Day 2 – Extended Practice

-These programs expand on arithmetic, logical operators, loops, and dynamic inputs.
+These programs expand on arithmetic, loops, and dynamic inputs.

 | No. | Program Title | Concept Covered |
 |:--:|:-----------------------------|:-----------------------------|